s-j-pearce/Introduction-to-JavaScript/Variables/ReadMe.md

 3. = is the assignment operator.
 It assigns the value ('Arya') to the variable (myName).

-4.'Arya' is the value assigned (=) to the variable myName.
+4. 'Arya' is the value assigned (=) to the variable myName.
 You can also say that the myName variable is initialized with a value of 'Arya'.

 5. After the variable is declared, the string value 'Arya' is printed to the console by referencing the variable name: console.log(myName).